vlshields/vscode-chuck/README.md

 | `chuck.saveSilentlyOnPlay` | `false`                         | Save without prompting before playing the current file.                                                                                   |

 Syntax highlighting was initially ported from Courtney Wilburn's [Atom extension](https://github.com/cjwilburn/language-chuck).

+# vscodium-chuck

+There is no plugin available on open vsx and for some strange reason I was unable to get an access code to publish this plugin in the official registry.
+Therefore, I have uploaded it here.
+Full credit to the original author.

+## Installation

+Download the .vsix file here.
+From codium, click on the three dots in the extention pane and select "Install from VSIX".
+Select your recently downloaded .vsix file.